eshaan-mehta/Vexor/README.md

 ### Storage
 - Upon startup, the application runs a background process to index all the files in your desired directory into a local **ChromaDb vector database**.
 (Currently, the directory being used is `/test`.
 This includes a variety of different
 - The files are split into tables based on their metadata and contents, and each of those are embedded using the **ChromaDB Embedding API**.
 The file is hashed and used as a key for each entry
-  - Future optimization will include additional chunking for large files for additional search granularity, batch indexing by splitting the work over `n` threads to reindex files faster
 - There is a separate observer thread running in the background that uses the **Watchdog** library to observe the file system and detect when any files are created, updated, moved, or deleted.
 This will then invoke the indexer class to either index, reindex, or delete the file entry.

 ### Querying